Nemisis7/Flive/Backend-server/setup.md

 cd var/www/html/
 ```

-For both Windows, Mac and Linux distributions;
+### Starting the server (all distributions)

-Create the file, in this case app.js, paste in the following code:]]
+Create the file, in this case name it app.js, paste in the following code:

 ```js
 var connect = require('connect'); // requires the connect module